Aurora

-Auroras are the result of disturbances in the magnetosphere caused by the solar wind.
-Major disturbances result from enhancements in the speed of the solar wind from coronal holes and coronal mass ejections.
+Auroras are the result of disturbances in the Earth's magnetosphere caused by enhanced speeds of solar wind from coronal holes and coronal mass ejections.
 These disturbances alter the trajectories of charged particles in the magnetospheric plasma.
 These particles, mainly electrons and protons, precipitate into the upper atmosphere (thermosphere/exosphere).
 The resulting ionization and excitation of atmospheric constituents emit light of varying colour and complexity.
 The form of the aurora, occurring within bands around both polar regions, is also dependent on the amount of acceleration imparted to the precipitating particles.

-Most of the planets in the Solar System, some natural satellites, brown dwarfs, and even comets also host auroras.
+Other planets in the Solar System, brown dwarfs, comets, and some natural satellites also host auroras.

 Etymology

-The word "aurora" is derived from the name of the Roman goddess of the dawn, Aurora, who travelled from east to west announcing the coming of the sun.
-Ancient Greek poets used the corresponding name Eos metaphorically to refer to dawn, often mentioning its play of colors across the otherwise dark sky (e.g., "rosy-fingered dawn").
+The term aurora borealis appeared in a 1649 description by Pierre Gassendi of an auroral display visible all over France in 1621.
+Gassendi had read the works of Galileo Galilei, who used the term in his extensive writings about aurora in 1619.
+The term entered the English language in 1828.

-The words "borealis" and "australis" are derived from the names of the ancient gods of the north wind (Boreas) and the south wind (Auster) in Greek mythology.
+The word aurora is derived from the name of the Roman goddess of the dawn, Aurora, who travelled from east to west announcing the coming of the Sun.
+Aurora was first used in English in the 14th century.
+The words borealis and australis are derived from the names of the ancient gods of the north wind (Boreas) and the south wind (Auster or australis) in Greco-Roman mythology.